CenturyLinkCloud/PublicKB/General/Autoscale/autoscale-faq.md

 **How often are you sampling the virtual machine for utilization data points?**

-While the minimum threshold period for an Autoscale policy is 5 minutes, the CenturyLink Cloud platform collects data points far more frequently for each server.
+While the minimum threshold period for an Autoscale policy is 5 minutes, the Lumen Cloud platform collects data points far more frequently for each server.
 In fact, each 5 minute threshold period contains hundreds of data points.
 This ensures that your server scales because of an overall utilization trend, not just an isolated spike in utilization over a few seconds.

 **How soon do changes to Autoscale policies take effect on any servers that use it?**